Italy takes back motorways as Atlantia investors approve sale

-MILAN (Reuters) - A large majority of Atlantia’s investors on Monday backed the sale of the group’s stake in its motorway unit to Italian state lender CDP and allies, drawing a line under a dispute triggered by a deadly bridge collapse in 2018.
+A large majority of Atlantia's (ATL.MI) investors on Monday backed the sale of the group's stake in its motorway unit to Italian state lender CDP and allies, drawing a line under a dispute triggered by a deadly bridge collapse in 2018.

-Cassa Depositi e Prestiti (CDP), together with Blackstone and Macquarie, put forward an offer last month valuing Atlantia’s Autostrade per l’Italia unit at 9.3 billion euros ($11 billion).
+Cassa Depositi e Prestiti (CDP), together with Blackstone (BX.N) and Macquarie (MQG.AX), put forward an offer last month valuing Atlantia's Autostrade per l'Italia unit at 9.3 billion euros ($11 billion).

 The proposal is backed by the government, which has been seeking to regain control of Autostrade ever since a bridge run by the toll-road company in the port city of Genoa gave way and killed 43 people on Aug.
 14, 2018.